ReyGuadarrama/Quantum-Latent-Diffusion-Models-for-High-Resolution-Simulation/Quantum/Final_Quantum_Latent_Diffusion_Experiment/readme.md

 This notebook contains the closing experiment of the **Google Summer of Code 2026** project

+As with the previous implementations, this notebook is built on top of the classical baseline defined in the preceding sections.

 It includes three stages:

 * **Q10 — Reduced-Resolution Quantum Denoiser:** three eight-qubit cores process content, conditioning, and feature fusion on an `8×8` grid.